hutson-huy-CLV/hutson-huy-CLV/index.md

 - Nearly 2 years of experience working with the BI tool Google Looker and building dbt data models.
 - Over 2 years of hands-on experience in data projects and thriving in data-driven environments.
 - Proven ability to excel in big projects and international settings, showcasing strong communication and leading skills.
-- Experienced in building data pipelines development (GCP, dbt, Airbyte, Airflow…).
+- Experienced in data pipelines development (GCP, dbt, Airbyte, Airflow…).
 - Ability to adapt to new technologies and environments quickly.

 ## Work Experience